 (next meeting Saturday 24th June 2017 – 10 am – 12 pm)

 The Clitterhouse Farm Project have won a £5,000 grant from Timberland’s ‘My Playgreen’ award to develop a community garden.
 As many of you know, we have been working to turn a small piece of disused land along the southern edge of the farm into a community garden.
 The land has been very unloved for many years.
 We’ve cleared out a huge amount of rubbish and cut back the overgrowth so it’s looking a lot better.
 We’re eager to get working on making the space a valuable and working garden so this grant will help us to make a great start.

 We have some design ideas for what we’d like to do in the space, but we’d love to hear what ideas you have too.
 We also want to form a committed gardening team to oversee the work and to help maintain the space throughout the year.
-If you’re interested, please come along to our event on Saturday 1st April and check out the space and let us know what you’d like to see there.
-We’ll also be taking down names of people who are interested in being part of the gardening team.
+If you’re interested, please come along to our 2nd farm garden design meeting on Saturday 24th June 2017 (10am – 12pm).

 Our café is run by volunteers so our opening hours can change at short notice.
 Please check here for details of any changes.